caleb531/smart-fake-form-fill/PRIVACY.md

 testing.
 This Privacy Policy explains how we handle and protect your data when you use our Extension.

-This Privacy Policy was last updated on December 18th, 2024.
+This Privacy Policy was last updated on March 14th, 2025.

 ## Third-Party Services

 The Extension sends the HTML of the chosen form to the OpenAI API to generate the fake data.
-These API calls are encrypted in transit with HTTPS.
+These API calls are encrypted in transit with HTTPS, and are only sent when you trigger the extension via the "Smart Fake Form Fill" item in the right-click menu.
 Please see [OpenAI's privacy policy][openai-privacy-policy] for how they collect and manage the data they receive from the Extension.

 [openai-privacy-policy]: https://openai.com/policies/row-privacy-policy/